Ionic Document Scanner in React

 Settings

-In the settings page, add options related to remote scan.
+In the settings page, we can add options related to remote scan.

-interface has keys like resolution, pixel type, which scanner to use, whether to show a configuration UI, whether to enable duplex scan and auto document feeder.
+2. The user can also set up things like resolution, pixel type, whether to show a configuration UI, whether to enable duplex scan and auto document feeder.

 export interface ScanSettings{